SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Self-documenting code is code that uses names of identifiers and strucutre (rather than comments) in such a way that it is easy for a human to understand what it is doing.
 In self-documenting code, identifiers indicate what the thing they are identifying does.

+### requirements engineering

+Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law.

 ## Misc/no place yet